jkjung-avt/jkjung-avt.github.io/_posts/2019-11-19-speed-up-trt-ssd.md

 3. NVIDIA's original sample also has this comment in the code: [#TODO using pyCUDA for preprocess](https://github.com/AastaNV/TRT_object_detection/blob/master/main.py#L79).
 It hinted that one more way to further optimize the code is to do image preprocessing with GPU/CUDA.
 The preprocessing should include resizing (300x300), converting 'uint8' to 'float32', normalization and mean subtraction.

-4. The same "async" or video pipelining trick could also be applied to my earlier TensorRT demo examples: "Demo #1: googlenet" and "Demo #2: mtcnn".
+4. The same "async" or video pipelining trick could also be applied to my earlier TensorRT demo examples: "Demo #1: GoogLeNet" and "Demo #2: MTCNN".
 In fact, I've implemented [trt_googlenet_async.py](https://github.com/jkjung-avt/tensorrt_demos/blob/master/trt_googlenet_async.py) for Demo #1.
 Check it out if you are interested.

-5. Following up fro the previous point, we could actually improve throughput (FPS) of "Demo #2: mtcnn" even more by creating a more granular pipeline such as: input/preprocessing -> PNet -> RNet -> ONet -> output.
+5. Following up fro the previous point, we could actually improve throughput (FPS) of "Demo #2: MTCNN" even more by creating a more granular pipeline such as: input/preprocessing -> PNet -> RNet -> ONet -> output.
 More on that later, probably...